Mission & Values

 What must a person do to become a Lutheran?

-Over the course of 60 years, St. Philip the Deacon has grown from a mission church with a handful of members to a faith community of 5,000 members, making us one of the largest churches in the Evangelical Lutheran Church in America.
+Over the course of 60-plus years, St. Philip the Deacon has grown from a mission church with a handful of members to a faith community of 5,000 members, making us one of the largest churches in the Evangelical Lutheran Church in America.

 April 1958 – First organizational service with 51 members, led by Mission Pastor Ralph Loges.
 A partnership was formed with Mount Olivet Lutheran Church at Medicine Lake benefitting both congregations by sharing a pastor.